felipem1210/freetalkbot/README.md

 Once you pair your whatsapp account the session will be stored in a sqlite file.
 This file is created inside the container but mapped through a docker volume, so you can use it when you want to develop locally.
 If you delete this file you will have to login again using a new QR code.

-#### Features

-Now the code is prepared to receive text or voice messages.
+The channel is prepared to receive text or voice messages.
-The assistant on this repository is a `reminderbot` that will send you reminders based on messages that you are sending to it

 ## Assistants